Ats0c/Lenovo_Ideapad_3i-15IML05-Hackintosh-EFI/README.md

 # Hackintosh-Config-Lenovo-IdeaPad-3I_10110U

-# **Remembering that the intention is to help and not steal someone else’s project!!
-All credits go to the original author.**
+# <br/>**Remembering that the intention is to help and not steal someone else’s project!!
+All credits go to the original author.**<br>

-## This configuration was adapted for the Lenovo Ideapad 3I with the 10100U processor so that some things work well.
+## <br/>This configuration was adapted for the Lenovo Ideapad 3I with the 10100U processor so that some things work well.<br>

 <br>Opencore was updated to 1.0.0 and all kexts too, CPUFriendFriend was used to fix the temperature and high battery consumption<br/>